 Illustrated by Jan Bower

 Move over Wonderland, and step aside Oz.
 There’s nothing make-believe about Heaven, the Ultimate Land of Surprises.
 Not sad or somber, this beautifully illustrated and fluidly rhyming book is a collection of joy, comfort, and hope featuring over 40 Bible promises.
-A book is a celebration for every reader of every stage of life.
-Available here.
+This delightful picture book is a celebration for every reader of every stage of life.

 9. What Happened When Grandma Died? by Peggy Barker